Learn more about your options and pick the best tool for your team.

 You can create real-time collaborative documents for every topic and project and organize them visually.
 Need a structured overview of all your docs?
 Prefer to work on your projects using a Kanban board?
 Want to see how your docs and tasks relate to each other in a mind map?
 The list, board, table, and graph views help you keep your work structured in a way that works for you and your team.

 If you're a fan of Notion AI, you will also appreciate Sidekick, the AI-powered assistant built into Nuclino.
-Sidekick can help you generate ideas, create first drafts, improve your writing, summarize long documents, and more, streamlining your writing process.
+Sidekick can help you find information, brainstorm ideas, create first drafts, summarize long documents, and more.

 Learn more about how Nuclino compares to Confluence and Notion: